julianash/julianash/README.md

 - Biomedical Software Systems
 - Digital Health and Health Informatics
 - Evidence-Based Software Engineering
-- Software Quality and Testing
+- Sustainability in Software Quality and Testing
-- AI and Data-driven Health Technologies
-- Sustainable digital infrastructures for healthcare

----
+- Sustainability in Requirements Engineering

 ## SEEDS – Sustainability in Biomedical Software Engineering

-I coordinate **SEEDS**, a research initiative dedicated to the development of **frameworks, maturity models, indicators, and tools for evaluating and improving sustainability in software systems**, particularly in healthcare and biomedical contexts.
+I coordinate **SEEDS**, a research initiative dedicated to the development of **frameworks, models, indicators, and tools for evaluating and improving sustainability in software systems**, particularly in healthcare and biomedical contexts.

 The initiative connects **software engineering, sustainability science, and digital health innovation**, aiming to support the development of **responsible, resilient, and long-lived digital systems**.

----

 ## Teaching